-• "Trace function changed, measurement is likely wrong: XXX (trace-changed)"

-Coverage measurement depends on a Python setting called the trace function.
+- Couldn't parse Python file XXX (couldnt-parse) During reporting, a file was thought to be Python, but it couldn't be parsed as Python. - Trace function changed, measurement is likely wrong: XXX (trace-changed) - Coverage measurement depends on a Python setting called the trace function.
 Other Python code in your product might change that function, which will disrupt coverage.py's measurement.
 This warning indicates that has happened.
-The XXX in the message is the new trace function value, which might provide a clue to the cause.

-• "Module XXX has no Python source (module-not-python)"

-You asked coverage.py to measure module XXX, but once it was imported, it turned out not to have a corresponding .py file.
-Without a .py file, coverage.py can't report on missing lines.

-• "Module XXX was never imported (module-not-imported)"

-You asked coverage.py to measure module XXX, but it was never imported by your program.

-• "No data was collected (no-data-collected)"

-Coverage.py ran your program, but didn't measure any lines as executed.
+The XXX in the message is the new trace function value, which might provide a clue to the cause. - Module XXX has no Python source (module-not-python) You asked coverage.py to measure module XXX, but once it was imported, it turned out not to have a corresponding .py file.
+Without a .py file, coverage.py can't report on missing lines. - Module XXX was never imported (module-not-imported) You asked coverage.py to measure module XXX, but it was never imported by your program. - No data was collected (no-data-collected) Coverage.py ran your program, but didn't measure any lines as executed.
 This could be because you asked to measure only modules that never ran, or for other reasons.

-• "Module XXX was previously imported, but not measured (module-not-measured)"

-You asked coverage.py to measure module XXX, but it had already been imported when coverage started.
-This meant coverage.py couldn't monitor its execution.

-• "-include is ignored because -source is set (include-ignored)"
+- Module XXX was previously imported, but not measured (module-not-measured) You asked coverage.py to measure module XXX, but it had already been imported when coverage started.
+This meant coverage.py couldn't monitor its execution. - Already imported a file that will be measured: XXX (already-imported) - File XXX had already been imported when coverage.py started measurement.
+Your setting for --source or --include indicates that you wanted to measure that file.
+Lines will be missing from the coverage report since the execution during import hadn't been measured. - --include is ignored because --source is set (include-ignored)

+Both

-Both -include and -source were specified while running code.
-Both are meant to focus measurement on a particular part of your source code, so -include is ignored in favor of -source.
+--include and --source were specified while running code.
+Both are meant to focus measurement on a particular part of your source code, so --include is ignored in favor of --source. - Conflicting dynamic contexts (dynamic-conflict) The [run] dynamic_context option is set in the configuration file, but something (probably a test runner plugin) is also calling the Coverage.switch_context() function to change the context.
+Only one of these mechanisms should be in use at a time.